NASU Institute of Encyclopaedic Research: History and structure

-The Institute of Encyclopaedic Research was established by and it is under the authority of the National Academy of Sciences of Ukraine (NAS).
+The Institute of Encyclopaedic Research was established by and is under the authority of the National Academy of Sciences of Ukraine (NAS).
 It was established on April 14, 2004 as a result of reorganization through merging of The Encyclopaedia of Modern Ukraine Coordinating Bureau and The Ukrainian International Committee on Science and Culture under the National Academy of Sciences of Ukraine.

 The Institute is part of History, Philosophy and Law Department in NAS.
 The Institute is a state-supported academic organization that acts as a legal entity.
-Its key task is carry out fundamental, pilot and applied studies in encyclopedic areas to obtain new scientific information, facilitate scientific and technical progress, social, economic and cultural growth of the society and promote strengthening of Ukrainian statehood.
+Its key task is to carry out fundamental, pilot and applied studies in encyclopedic areas to obtain new scientific information, facilitate scientific and technical progress, social, economic and cultural growth of the society and promote strengthening of Ukrainian statehood.